Ale-JRD/Trads/content/post/index-T1.md

 The soldiers’ eyes widened.

-[W- What is that…?!
-An explosion?!]
+「W- What is that…?!
+An explosion?!」

 It must have been a magic tool.